 JDBC Driver

-This article describes the JDBC driver provided by Exasol to connect third party applications to Exasol.
+This article describes the JDBC driver provided by Exasol to connect third party applications with an Exasol system.

 System requirements

-The JDBC driver requires a Java runtime environment.
-You can use the driver on any platform with JRE version 1.8.0_282 or later.
+• The JDBC driver requires a Java runtime environment (JRE) with JRE version 1.8.0_282 or later.

 Tested systems